Lower-key days

 This breed is well-established with healthy population numbers.

-The Greyhound generally adapts very well to apartment living.
-Regular walks, indoor enrichment, and a consistent routine still matter, but this breed is often a comfortable fit for smaller homes.
+The Greyhound usually adapts well to apartment living.
+Daily walks, indoor enrichment, and a steady routine still matter, but smaller homes are often a workable fit.

 The Greyhound generally sheds less than average.
-While no breed is truly hypoallergenic, this one often works better for households that prefer less loose hair.
+While no breed is truly hypoallergenic, this one often works better for households that want less loose hair.

 Training the Greyhound is often a middle-ground experience.
-The breed can learn well, but progress usually depends on consistency, patience, and keeping training sessions clear and rewarding.
+The breed can learn well, but progress usually depends on consistency, patience, and clear sessions.

 The Greyhound generally does well with children.
-As with any breed, the best results come from supervision, respectful handling, and teaching both dog and child how to interact well.
+The best results still come from supervision, respectful handling, and teaching both dog and child how to interact well.

 The Greyhound is usually a lower-energy breed that needs approximately 30 minutes of daily exercise.
-Shorter walks and gentler activity are often enough for many dogs of this breed.
+Shorter walks and gentler activity are often enough for many dogs.

 The Greyhound can be a mixed but workable fit around other pets.
-Success often depends on introductions, supervision, and the personalities of the animals involved.
+Success often depends on introductions, supervision, and the personalities involved.

 If you like the Greyhound, start with these strongest matches for temperament, household fit, and day-to-day routine.